Edit

 Configuring systems for high accuracy

-Time synchronization in Windows 10 and Windows Server 2016 has been substantially improved.
-Under reasonable operating conditions, systems can be configured to maintain 1 ms (millisecond) accuracy or better (with respect to UTC).
+Time synchronization in Windows 10 and Windows Server 2016 is enhanced.
+Under optimal conditions, these systems can be configured to achieve and maintain an accuracy of 1 millisecond (ms) or better with respect to UTC.

 Warning

-Windows Server 2012 R2 and below can not meet the same high accuracy objectives.
-These operating systems are not supported for high accuracy.
+Windows Server 2012 R2 and previous releases doesn't meet the same high accuracy objectives.
+These operating systems aren't supported for high accuracy.
 In these versions, the Windows Time service satisfied the following requirements:

 • Provided the necessary time accuracy to satisfy Kerberos version 5 authentication requirements.